dhruv0321/FASTapi-OCR/README.md

     - get list of all the documents avaiable to parse
     - parse a document to text
     - add image to be parsed
+        - to add image use the body field

 ### Instructions to get this working
     - make a virtual environment and install all the python packages using the following commands